Raphaël Varane: Manchester United

 On 27 July 2021, it was announced that Manchester United and Real Madrid had reached an agreement for Varane's transfer, subject to a medical and to player terms being finalised.
 The transfer was completed on 14 August 2021, after Varane was announced in front of a packed Old Trafford crowd ahead of United's Premier League opener against Leeds United.
 He was given the number 19 shirt previously worn by Amad Diallo, which he also donned during his first season with Real Madrid.
 He made his debut on 29 August 2021 and contributed an assist to the winning goal in a 1–0 win away against Wolverhampton Wanderers.

-On 2 May 2022, Varane scored his first goal for the club in a 3–0 win against Brentford.
+On 2 May 2022, Varane scored his first goal for the club in a 3–0 league win against Brentford.

 On 22 October 2022, Varane suffered a leg injury in a Premier League match against Chelsea.
 United manager Erik ten Hag said in a press conference on 26 October that the injury would rule Varane out of all of the club's matches ahead of the break for the 2022 FIFA World Cup, leaving his chances of being selected in the France squad for the tournament uncertain.

+On 26 February 2023, Raphaël Varane won his first trophy with United as he took place in the starting line-up in the EFL Cup final against Newcastle United at Wembley, which Manchester United won 2–0.
+On 14 August 2023, Varane scored the winning goal in Manchester United's first game of the 2023–24 season in a 1–0 win against Wolverhampton Wanderers.

+On 14 May 2024, Varane announced that he would depart the club at the end of the season as a free agent.
+On 25 May 2024, Varane made his final appearance for the Red Devils, lifting the FA Cup after a 2–1 victory against local rivals Manchester City at Wembley.
+In total, he made 95 appearances for United and scored two goals.

+Como and retirement

+On 28 July 2024, it was announced that Serie A club Como signed Varane on a two-year deal with an option to extend.
+On 11 August, he sustained a knee injury in the first half of a Coppa Italia match against Sampdoria, his first match with the club.
+Later that month, he was excluded from the club's Serie A squad list.
+He announced his retirement on 25 September 2024.